-This is a guest post from Asher Fergusson, a full-time video editor, and owner of five little dogs.
+This is a guest post from Asher Fergusson, a traveler, writer and video editor, and owner of five little dogs.
 Asher has always had a passion for animals and travels, and tends to write a lot about these topics.

 No matter how sad or depressed we are, our pets still manage to make us happy.
 We’re not on our own.
 It turns out that all pets will benefit your mind, body, and soul, not just therapy pets.
 There are also plenty of explanations for this.